 - International and National Dual Degrees

 - Dual Degrees & Academic Partnerships

 - Partnerships with major institutions

 The Grand Oral is a degree requirement for all 2-year Master students at Sciences Po.
 Dual-degree students do not take the Grand Oral.

 The general rules and guidelines of the Grand Oral of Sciences Po apply to all students across the schools of Sciences Po.

 The specificities of the Grand Oral that apply to PSIA students will be based on the student’s third semester experience be it an internship, a master’s thesis or a study abroad.

-The calendar for the May 2017 session is available on Sciences Po Website.
+Further information is available on Sciences Po Website.

 1/ for those who have completed an internship